This post may contain affiliate links.

 Instructions

-- Chop/cut vegetables accordingly and combine in a large mixing bowl.
+- Chop/cut vegetables accordingly and combine in a large bowl.
 Toss to combine.

 - For the dressing, whisk all ingredients together aside from the water in a small mixing bowl.
 Add water to thin out if desired.